Reinforcement Learning Based Power Control for Reliable Mission-Critical Wireless Transmission: Simulation Results

 By conducting $1,000$ independent experiments, Fig. \ref{fig:RealReturnVSepisode} and Fig. \ref{fig:ExpectedReturnVSepisode} show the average actual return of the adopted policy in each episode and the expected return of the learned policy after each episode, respectively.
 Since our proposed backward Q-learning scheme is implemented offline, we consider $K$ episodes of channel realizations have been sampled in each experiment.
 Then, the return of the optimal policy and the proposed method in Fig. \ref{fig:RealReturnVSepisode} are derived by testing the optimal policy and our learned policy on the same channel realizations of the $\epsilon-$greedy Q-learning, where the optimal policy can be obtained by model-based learning.
 Compared with the actual return during the learning process, Fig. \ref{fig:ExpectedReturnVSepisode} shows the average expected return of the policy that greedily chooses the action possessing the highest state-action value in every station according to the learned Q table in each episode.
-Both Fig. \ref{fig:RealReturnVSepisode} and Fig. \ref{fig:ExpectedReturnVSepisode} demonstrate that the proposed backward Q-learning scheme converges fast to the optimal policy within about two hundred episodes, whereas the traditional $\epsilon-$greedy Q-learning strategy requires more than 1,000 episodes to reach the best return.
-Moreover, $\epsilon-$greedy Q-learning faces the dilemma of trading off exploration and exploitation.
+In particular, we also consider DQN based approach, where the policy training does not begin until 2048 four-tuples of experience, i.e., $(S_t, A_t, R_t, S_{t+1})$, has been sampled.
+Both Fig. \ref{fig:RealReturnVSepisode} and Fig. \ref{fig:ExpectedReturnVSepisode} demonstrate that the proposed backward Q-learning scheme converges fast to the optimal policy within about 1,500 episodes, whereas the traditional $\epsilon-$greedy Q-learning strategy requires more than 3,000 episodes to converge.
+Although DQN based method converges faster than $\epsilon-$greedy Q-learning, the convergence to the optimal policy is not guaranteed, implying that the derived policy may deviate from $\pi_{\lambda}$ that we wonder.
+We will hence not consider DQN based approach in the optimization of Lagrange multiplier $\lambda$ thereafter.
+In addition, $\epsilon-$greedy Q-learning faces the dilemma of trading off exploration and exploitation.
 On one hand, the random policy, i.e., $\epsilon=1$, converges fastest to the optimal state-action value, but the actual performance during the learning process is quite bad.
 On the other hand, $\epsilon=0.1$ or $\epsilon=0.01$ has better return during the learning procedure, but the state-action values need much more episodes to approach the optimum.
 The fast convergence of the proposed model-free learning profits from two facts.
 First, the backward learning makes the reward information about successful transmission propagate to every related state-action pair in each episode.
 Second, the Q value updating for all state-action pairs in each episode fully exploits the sampled channel realizations.